 To increase the rate of bystander CPR, the American Heart Association recently modified its CPR guidelines so that it is now permissible to provide continual chest compressions without mouth-to-mouth rescue breathing.
-This makes CPR easier and may even produce better results.
+If you’re interested in enhancing your CPR skills, feel free to learn more about advanced techniques and updates in life-saving practices.

 Their work builds on Emory research that showed laypeople could teach themselves CPR at home using a 25-minute video with results that are comparable to taking a four-hour course taught by a professional instructor.